 Staying in West Yellowstone

 So that being said, West Yellowstone is hands-down my favorite place to stay outside of the park.
 Its location right outside of the West Entrance makes it super easy to get into the park.
-It’s also located along the road that travels right through the middle of Yellowstone, making it easy to visit the sights in both the northern and southern portions of the park without too much extra driving.

 Staying in Gardiner or Cooke City

 If you don’t want to stay in one place for your entire trip, consider staying in a few different gateway towns.
 Gardiner (North Entrance) and Cooke City (Northeast Entrance) make great jumping-off points for exploring some of the park’s more scenic areas, such as the Lamar Valley or the Beartooth Highway.
 It may be worth it to stay a few nights in one of these areas and then moving further south.
+Click here to see lodging options in Gardiner.

 Staying in Cody

-I get a lot of questions about making the town of Cody your basecamp for seeing Yellowstone, and in response, I say don’t do it!
+I get a lot of questions about making the town of Cody your base camp for seeing Yellowstone, and in response, I say don’t do it!
 Cody is an exciting Old West town with lots of fun activities — I love adventuring in this town!
 But staying here is just too much driving for exploring Yellowstone.

 You’ll drive about 1 hour to get from Cody to the East Entrance of Yellowstone.
 But when you reach the East Entrance, you’ll still have another 30 minutes or so to get to Fishing Bridge.
 That’s 1.5 hours of driving just to get to the main park loop road — it’s still another 20 minutes to Canyon Village.
 And if you want to go to Old Faithful, you’ll be in the car for almost 3 hours each way!